PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 33 run;

 ```
 The final step uses a Data step to merge the df and z_out datasets on the district sort key and performs the z-score calculations.
 The indermediate variables from the z_out dataset are dropped with a DROP list.
-Figure 4-13, Transformations with By Group Statistics displays the output producted by PROC PRINT.

-Figure 4-13.
-Transformations with BY Group Statistics
 ### Pivot
 Pandas provide the pivot_table function to create speadsheet-style pivot tables.
 The pivot_table function enables aggregation of data values across row and column dimensions.
 As we will see shortly, pivot_table function not only provides a multi-dimensional view of your data, but it turns out to be a convenient method to apply a <span class="coding">MultiIndex</span> to DataFrame rows and columns.